modelica/newsletter/_2023-MC/XRGConference2023.md

 XRG offers two unique Modelica libraries that enable Navier-Stokes-based CFD coarse grid simulations in Dymola and Modelica.
 Profit from seamless coupling with system models and less computational effort for transient simulations.

 Pre-processing and post-processing is provided by our **Score lite** Application which is a complementary feature of [HumanComfort](https://www.xrg-simulation.de/en/products/xrg-library/humancomfort) and [FluidDynamics Library](https://www.xrg-simulation.de/index.php/en/products/xrg-library/fluiddynamics).
-If you already hold licenses of one or both libraries and do not have Score yet: Get in touch with us and [request](mailto:humancomfort@xrg-simulation.de?subject=Request%20for%20Score%20lite) your FREE license of Score lite today!
+If you already hold licenses of one or both libraries and do not have Score yet: Get in touch with us and [request](mailto:humancomfort@xrg-simulation.de?subject=Request%20for%20Score%20lite) your **free** license of Score lite today.

  ![XRG Coarse Grid CFD Tool-Chain](https://www.xrg-simulation.de/sites/default/files/inline-images/ScoreLite900.png 'XRG Coarse Grid Tool-Chain using FREE Score lite')